radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/edit-user.md

 ---
 # Edit a User

-This guide outlines the required steps to edit the details, status, role, and environment assignments for a specific user in Environment Operations Center.
+This guide outlines the steps to edit the details, status, role, and environment assignments for a specific user in Environment Operations Center.

 ## Getting started